Early 17th Century French Tarot

 There are three active players, each playing for themselves - there are no formal partnerships.
 Each player starts with a sufficient number of counters called marques.
 The direction of play is anticlockwise.

+There are 4 court cards and 7 numeral cards in each suit.
 The court cards, also called honneurs, are: the King (le Roy), Queen (la Royne), Cavalier (le Cheualier) and Jack (le Faon, from the Italian fante).
-The ranking of the cards of each suit from highest to lowest:
+The cards of each suit rank from highest to lowest as follows.

 The oddity of numeral cards in the round suits ranking inversely to those in the long suits is found in most Tarot traditions.

 - The Kings, the Fool (Math), the Trump I (Pagat) and the Trump XXI (Monde) are called Tarots (“les Tarots par excellence”).
 These are the most important cards in the game, since players are paid for winning tricks with them or have to pay a penalty if they are captured.
 This payment or penalty is greatly increased if the Pagat or a King is played in the last trick (Ultimo).

 - The Ace of Coins is called la Belle (the beautiful one), and whoever holds it receives a payment.